5 Ways to Cope with Being in the ‘Sandwich Generation’

 Carers Trust has a good online resource that discusses options that you might like to consider ranging from befriending and sitting services through to respite care and personal care assistants. www.carers.org/article/getting-break

 It may also be that there are certain tasks that you could use a break from – if you’re already managing a full household’s worth of laundry and cleaning every week, it wouldn’t be unreasonable for you to not feel like cleaning another relative’s home.
 Alternatively, if your relative requires specialist help with medication or they need lifting, you may lack confidence which makes you feel stressed.
 In both instances, bringing in help for those tasks could make a material difference to both you and the person you’re caring for.
+If you would like to find out more about how live-in care can help, you can read our guide detailing all things live-in care.

 5. Plan for the future